• Skip to primary navigation

 An Apple and sweet potato casserole in a baking dish.

 This mouth-watering apple and sweet potato casserole is a twist on a classic side dish made even easier with the use of canned sweet potatoes.
 With its crunchy pecan and breadcrumb topping, everyone will be scooping up seconds.
-Unlike some sweet potato casseroles, this one isn’t overly sweet, so it’s great for a holiday side dish or even just for a family dinner.
+Unlike some sweet potato casseroles, this one isn’t overly sweet, so it’s great for a holiday side dish and is easy enough to make for a family dinner.

 A casserole dish of sweet potato casserole with apples.

-If you’re looking for a sweet potato casserole without marshmallows but with all the delicious flavors of sweet potatoes and apples, this is the one to try.
-It’s delicious with turkey but also with chicken or pork recipes
+When you want a sweet potato casserole without marshmallows but with all the delicious flavors of sweet potatoes and apples, this is the one to try.
+It’s delicious for the holidays with roasted turkey, but is simple enough for a weeknight dinner with tender pork chops.

 Why you’ll love a sweet potato apple bake